symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

 There is one ``cms`` node, and this node contains all the children nodes of our site.
 This node is therefore the logical position of our ``Site`` document.

-??As with the ``pages`` and ``posts`` nodes the ``cms`` node is an integral part of our site and its existence should be a constant.
-It therefore makes sense for you to configure it in an initializer.??

 Earlier we used the ``GenericInitializer`` to initialize the base paths of our project, including the ``cms`` node.
 The nodes created by the